Jeanette Winter

-Jeanette Winter (October 6, 1939 – November 7, 2025) was an American author and illustrator.
+Jeanette Winter (née Ragner; October 6, 1939 – November 7, 2025) was an American author and illustrator.
 She is best known for her children's books, many of which are about women in history, including activists, athletes and artists.

 Early life

-Winter was born October 6, 1939, in Chicago as Jeanette Ragner, the only child of Swedish immigrants.
+Winter was born October 6, 1939, in Chicago, the only child of Swedish immigrants.
 She was raised in Chicago and formed interests in visual arts from an early age.

 In 1960, she married artist Roger Winter, and they moved to New York City where Jeanette worked in the New York Public Library's main branch on Fifth Avenue.
 They later moved to Texas, where they had two sons, and she became a self-taught illustrator.

 Career

 Jeanette Winter is known for her "simple, clean style" of painted illustration, which uses flat planes of color and uncluttered compositions and has drawn comparisons to the folk art tradition.
 Winter has had a prolific career, working on dozens of children's books including books about Venus and Serena Williams, Malala, Iqbal Masih, Greta Thunberg, Alia Muhammad Baker, and more.
 Her 2019 book Our House Is on Fire: Greta Thunberg’s Call to Save the Planet has been translated into twenty-one languages.
 In addition to writing and illustrating her own books, Winter has also illustrated several books written by her son Jonah Winter.